Skip to main content

 • Your email address (for account login)

-• Error reports to improve the app (no personal file info included)
+• Error reports to improve the app

 • Subscription and billing details